Anna Schaeffer

 Hey, friends!

-If you’re a teen, my books are for you!
-My stories follow quirky yet relatable characters as they navigate the high school years and discover their place in the world.
+If you’re a teen girl, my books are for you!
+My stories follow quirky yet relatable characters as they navigate their high school years and discover their place in the world.
 You'll also find lots of humor, heart, and hope in these stories...with a few surprises thrown in :) I love making new friends, so please say hi before you leave!
 I also love talking about writing, so if that’s your thing, let’s chat!

-A girl running from her past.
-A quirky Southern town.
-And a summer that could change everything.
+A girl running from her past, a quirky Southern town,

 Sadie Franklin is all about independence, but when one of her popular parties gets too crazy, her usually uninvolved dad sends her across the country to spend the summer with relatives.

-Sadie Franklin wants to start over, but first she must return to everything she wants to forget.
+Sadie Franklin wants to move on, but first she must return to everything she wants to forget.

 Senior year in Seattle is the perfect chance for a former party girl to start over, right?
 All she has to do is build a relationship with her detached father, make decent grades, and avoid her ex-friends.
 Oh, and convince everyone she really has changed.
 Easy peasy.